getgrav/grav-learn/pages/17/09.webservers-hosting/06.windows-subsystem-for-linux/doc.md

     </VirtualHost>
     [/codesh]
-Repeat the above commands for `mysite-prod.conf` and use `ServerName mysite-prod` as server.
+Repeat the above commands for `my-site-prod.conf` and use `ServerName my-site-prod` as server.

 Enable the new VirtualHosts in the Apache configuration:
 [codesh=bash]
-sudo a2ensite mysite-*
+sudo a2ensite my-site-*
 sudo service apache2 reload
 sudo service apache2 restart
 [/codesh]
-Now you can point the browser to [http://mysite-dev](http://mysite-dev?target=_blank) and it will open the Grav installation at `C:/your/path/to/webroot/mysite` using the config files in folder `/user/mysite-dev/config/`.
+Now you can point the browser to [http://my-site-dev](http://my-site-dev?target=_blank) and it will open the Grav installation at `C:/your/path/to/webroot/my-site` using the config files in folder `/user/my-site-dev/config/`.

 ## Automatically start Apache (optional)
 For starting and stopping Apache, elevated privileges are required.
 And to be granted the elevated privileges, a password is requested.
 To prevent Ubuntu asking for a password you can grant yourself permanent elevated privileges for certain services.